Wells College Press

 There are presently no open calls for submissions.

-The author of the chosen manuscript will receive 15 copies of the letterpress printed, hand-sewn chapbook.
-The author will also be invited to read from her or his new chapbook at Wells College in the fall of 2018.
-The poet will receive a $1,000 honorarium + room and board for the reading.
+Wells College Press invites submissions to its annual Poetry Chapbook Contest.
+The next submissions window is from October 15, 2023 to January 15, 2024.
+The winner will be announced in April 2024.
+The author of the chosen manuscript will receive 10 copies of the artist-designed, hand-sewn chapbook, plus a digital version, and will be invited to read from their new chapbook at Wells College in the fall of 2024.
+The poet will receive a $1,000 honorarium plus room and board for the reading.

 · 18-30 manuscript pages (with no more than one poem per page)

-§ Close personal friends of the judge, as well as current or former students of the judge, are ineligible.
+· Close personal friends of the judge, as well as current or former students of the judge, are ineligible.

 · Multiple submissions are welcome, but each submission must be accompanied by a separate entry fee.

-§ Please limit your identifying information to your cover letter; the manuscript itself must be anonymous, as the judging will be blind.
+· Please limit your identifying information to your cover letter; the manuscript itself must be anonymous, as the judging will be blind.

 Entries can be submitted at https://wellscollegepress.submittable.com/submit or by mail to: Chapbook Contest, Wells Book Arts Center, Wells College, 170 Main Street, Aurora, New York 13026.
 Make checks for $25 payable to Wells College Press, with “WCPress entry fee” on the memo line.
 Include an SASE for notification of the results.
 Optional: Include a self-addressed, stamped postcard for acknowledgment of receipt.
 A limited number of fee waivers are available for submitters who may be experiencing financial hardship; please email email@example.com with the subject line “Chapbook Fee Waiver” for details.

 Early readers for our contest are all award-winning poets.
 The final judge of the WCP Poetry Chapbook Contest is Dan Rosenberg.
 The winner of the most recent contest was James D’Agostino’s “This Much.”